zichongkao/selectstarsql/beazley.md

 The `SELECT` block specifies which columns you want to output.
 Its format is <code class='codeblock'>SELECT &lt;column&gt;, &lt;column&gt;, ...</code>.
 Each column must be separated by a comma, but the space following the comma is optional.
 The star (ie. `*`) is a special character that signifies we want all the columns in the table.

 <sql-exercise
-  data-question="In the code editor below, revise the query to select the first_name, last_name and last_statement columns." data-comment="Once you're done, you can hit Shift+Enter to run the query." data-default-text="SELECT first_name, last_name FROM executions LIMIT 3" data-solution="SELECT first_name, last_name, last_statement FROM executions LIMIT 3"></sql-exercise>
+  data-question="In the code editor below, revise the query to select the last_statement column in addition to the existing columns." data-comment="Once you're done, you can hit Shift+Enter to run the query." data-default-text="SELECT first_name, last_name
+FROM executions
+LIMIT 3"
+  data-solution="SELECT first_name, last_name, last_statement FROM executions LIMIT 3"></sql-exercise>

 <a name="comments"></a>